 - Cup Stacking – If you want to get a little physical with your selected game, then cup-stacking will be great for your next group get-together.
 Stack cups on top of each other in different shapes and time the rounds to see who can do it the fastest.

 If you want to get outside and get moving, there are many options for older adults to get in some good forms of exercise.
 Not only will outdoor games provide a source of entertainment, but it will also improve your physical health, too.
 Exercise, when done correctly, can strengthen your bones, joints, lungs, and heart.
-We’ve listed some safe and exciting outdoor games below for older adults of all physical levels:
+We’ve listed some safe and exciting outdoor games for seniors below for older adults of all physical levels:

-- Shuffleboard – Shuffleboard is a classic game where you slide disks into marked off areas to score points.
+- Shuffleboard – Shuffleboard is a classic game where you slide disks into marked-off areas to score points.
 If you are in it to win it, make sure to hit your opponent’s disks off the board to gain a higher score.

 - Bean Bag Toss– Also known as “Cornhole”, this classic lawn game will not only keep older adults active but may even bring back some memories of barbecues and football tailgates.
 Just toss the bean bag into the hole and score some points.